skgabriel/paracomet/README.md

 |nomem      | Para-M (w/o Memory) | [link](https://drive.google.com/drive/u/0/folders/1HHTUtUBoYbH5u7dnXzWnteCIMzTUVd9d) |

 Note: Models were trained in a multi GPU setting, so ensure args.use_multigpu is set to True when decoding from pretrained models.

+#### Interactive Mode

+To most easily run pretrained models with your own data, use the narrative inference demo repo [here](https://github.com/skgabriel/narrative_inference_demo).
+Demo code will be integrated into the main github repo at a later point in time.

 ### References